jrd261/exp-docs/mydoc/mydoc_getting_started.md

 	These gems are the only ones the project uses.
 Go to the [Rubygems site](https://rubygems.org) for each of these gems (based on the links above).
 In the right column, click the "INSTALL" command and paste the copied command into your terminal.
 If your computer gives you permissions errors, add `sudo` before the command.

-5. In your terminal, browse to the documentation-theme-jekyll folder that you downloaded.
+5. In your terminal, browse to the exp-docs folder that you downloaded.
 6. Build the writer's output:

     ```